briandfoy/github_workflows/README.md

 ### Ignoring things

 Sometimes I have a problem with one platform or part of the system.
-I want to run some actions but not others.
+I want to run some workflows for some situations but not others.
 Instead of queueing all these builds and hoping the one I want runs soon, I just ignore a lot of them:

 * [workflow ignores certain branches](.github/workflows/branches-ignore-macos-ubuntu.yml)
 * [jobs ignore certain branches](.github/workflows/check-branch.yml)